Stephen Marks

 Professor of Law, School of Law

 Stephen Marks has been a distinguished member of the Boston University community for many years.
-He began his teaching career in 1981 at the Questrom School of Business, where he taught courses in banking, finance, investments, corporations, economics and decision making.
-Since joining the School of Law faculty in 1988, Professor Marks has taught courses in corporations, securities regulation and law and economics.
-“I enjoy these subjects because they are so relevant for students,” he says.
-“In every practice area, lawyers come face-to-face with corporations, for example.
+He began his teaching career in 1981 at the University’s School of Management, where he taught courses in banking, finance, investments, corporations, economics and decision making.
+Since joining the School of Law faculty in 1988, Professor Marks has taught courses in Corporations, Mergers and Acquisitions, Legislation, Securities Regulation, and the Economic Analysis of Law.
+“I enjoy these subjects because they are so relevant for lawyers and for the organization of society,” he says.
+“For example, in every practice area, lawyers come face-to-face with corporations.
+If someone were to come from another planet and wanted to understand how human society was organized, it would not be long until they asked the question, what is a corporation?
 And economics provides students with a powerful and rigorous tool for analyzing law and legal institutions.”